Travelling With Weed in Canada and the United States

 Here's a video from the agency:

-But travelling with cannabis between states - even legal ones - can be a problem, says Road Affair.
+Similarly, driving with cannabis between states - even legal ones - can be a problem, says writes Road Affair<.
 For example, even though Oregon and California or Vermont and Massachusetts are legal, the borders between the states, as well as the interstate highways, can fall under federal jurisdiction and cannabis remains illegal federally.

 The consequences of getting stopped “...depends on how much you are carrying, whether it is your first offense, and the nature of the stop.
 The DEA [Drug Enforcement Agency] officially states that even for a first offense, transporting less than 50 kg of marijuana can merit a maximum penalty of five years in prison and a $250,000 fine.”